mobileforming/generic-connection-framework/README.md

  4. Add the correct nexus credentials to the computer if you're using the static framework
    - Must get these from Techops
    - in terminal:  echo "machine nexus.mobileforming.com login {username} password {password}" >> ~/.netrc
- 5. pod install
+ 5. Run pod install (may need to run pod update first)
- 6. open workspace, clean, build
+ 6. Open the workspace, clean, and build

 ## Usage